ankrh/BPM-Matlab/README.md

 - `P.n.Lx` and `P.n.Ly`
 The x and y widths of the provided `P.n.n` data OR in the case of a 3D function in `P.n.func`, the side lengths of the window in which the refractive index function will be evaluated.
 - `P.n.Nx`, `P.n.Ny` and `P.n.Nz`
 The x, y and z resolutions that a 3D `P.n.func` function will be evaluated with.
+High values of P.n.Nx*P.n.Ny*P.n.Nz will require large amounts of memory (CPU or GPU).

 - `P.E`
 There are three ways to define the initial E-field: